flox/nixos-module/Readme.md

 # NixOS module for flox

-Add the following to `/etc/nixos/configuration.nix`:
+To install flox on NixOS, add the following to `/etc/nixos/configuration.nix`:

 ```nix
 {